 IMPACT, an event developed from a former Junior League program called “Through the Looking Glass,” officially began in 2008.
 It is an annual event that focuses on educators and administrators.
 This one-day event hosts a compelling speaker with the goal to motivate and inspire.
-Celebrating its 10th year, IMPACT 2018 will take place on Saturday, February 10, 2018 at The Woodlands United Methodist Church, featuring Dr. Rick Rigsby, former award-winning journalist and Texas A&M professor, he is widely known for his viral video and book, Lessons from a Third Grade Dropout.
+Celebrating its 11th year, IMPACT 2019 will take place on Saturday, February 9th at The Woodlands United Methodist Church, featuring Dr. Rick Rigsby, former award-winning journalist and Texas A&M professor, he is widely known for his viral video and book, Lessons from a Third Grade Dropout.

 A Junior League branded program, volunteers have coordinated and implemented at least three Kids in the Kitchen (KITK) events per year since 2009.
 The initiative of KITK is to empower youth to make healthy lifestyle choices and help reverse childhood obesity and health issues.